Universal Translation Services

 MIYA

 This is one of the nine branches of the West Chadic languages.
-It is interesting to note here that the name Miya comes from the historic town of Miya where native speakers have written numerous texts which were found recently.
-Over the years, researchers have found out multiple archaeological findings including collections of texts, artifacts, and rituals.
+It is interesting to note here that the name Miya comes from the historic town of Miya, where native speakers have written numerous texts that were found recently.
+Over the years, researchers have discovered multiple archaeological findings, including collections of texts, artifacts, and rituals.
 The traditional festival of the wedding where the girl who is about to get married is betrothed.
-These and the life styles of the people who lived there are all matters of interest to anthropologists.
+These and the lifestyles of the people who lived there are all matters of interest to anthropologists.

-The Miyan culture is very distinctive and so is the music, and instruments.
-The traditional festivals include masqueraders or dodos, a unique repertoire of drums, unique flutes, and a five-string harp known as bəzakway.
+The Miyan culture is very distinctive, as is the music and instruments.
+The traditional festivals include masqueraders or dodos, a unique repertoire of drums, unique flutes, and a five-string harp called bəzakway.

 Musey